dwp/uc-historic-data-importer/docs/data_transformations.md

 #### Transform details

 The following keys are checked to see if they are strings or objects: `_lastModifiedDateTime`, `createdDateTime`, `_removedDateTime` and `_archivedDateTime`.
 If they are present and strings no transformation is performed.
 If they are objects with a `$date` sub key, the value of the sub key is used as the parent key field value.
+Additionally the string has its final 'Z' replaced with '+0000' to match the kafka style.

 #### Transform reasoning